tamer4osman/redi-school-how-to-build-a-website/example_2_jekyll/README.md

 ### Create a 'custom domain' for local development

-Even better, is to edit the file:
+Even better than just accessing over `localhost`, is to edit the file:

 - Windows: `c:\Windows\System32\Drivers\etc\hosts`
 - MacOs/Linux: `/etc/hosts`

-Add an entry like this
+Add an entry like this:
 ```shell script
 127.0.0.1 redi-school-jekyll.develop
 ````